Missed Approach

 The following events occurred during missed approach or involved a missed approach:

 On 4 December 2023, a Boeing 737-8200 crew misjudged positioning onto the ILS approach for arrival at London Stansted.
-Having decided to go around, they then continued to climb above the 3,000 feet missed approach altitude which they had failed to set until alerted by the controller.
-The descent following a 1,000 feet level bust then continued back through the missed approach altitude at almost 9,000 fpm with an EGPWS ‘PULL UP’ Warning just as recovery from 1,740 feet agl was being initiated.
-After levelling at 3,000 feet, radar-vectoring onto the ILS was provided with the approach then completed normally.
+Having decided to go around, they then continued to climb above the 3,000-foot missed approach altitude, which they had failed to set until alerted by the controller.
+The descent following a 1,000 feet level bust then continued back through the missed approach altitude at almost 9,000 fpm with an EGPWS ‘PULL UP’ warning just as recovery from 1,740 feet agl was initiated.
+After levelling at 3,000 feet, radar vectoring onto the ILS was provided with the approach then completed normally.

-On 3 December 2020 an Embraer 195-200 on final approach to Sao Paulo Congonhas was given clearance to land on a runway which the same controller had already cleared a Boeing 737-800 to line up and wait on.
-Despite good day visibility and a late call from the E195 crew querying an aircraft on the runway, only a call from the 737 prompted the controller to instruct the E195 to go around which they then only commenced after a repeat instruction.
-The resulting vertical clearance between the E195 and the 737 was calculated as having been only 22 metres.
+On 3 December 2020 an Embraer 195-200 on final approach to Sao Paulo Congonhas was given clearance to land on a runway where the same controller had already cleared a Boeing 737-800 to line up and wait.
+Despite good day visibility and a late call from the E195 crew querying about an aircraft on the runway, only a call from the 737 prompted the controller to instruct the E195 to go around.
+The E195 crew then commenced the go-around after a repeat instruction.
+The resulting vertical clearance between the E195 and the 737 was calculated as 22 metres.

 Further Reading